-We believe that our existing cash and availability under the Term Loan will allow us to fund our operating plan through at least the next 12 months from the date of this Annual Report.
-However, if the commercialization of IMVEXXY®, BIJUVATM or ANNOVERATM is delayed, our existing cash and availability under the Term Loan, if we are able to access such funds, may be insufficient to satisfy our liquidity requirements until we are able to commercialize IMVEXXY®, BIJUVATM and ANNOVERATM and we may not be able to access funds under the Term Loan.
-If our available cash is insufficient to satisfy our liquidity requirements, we may curtail our sales, marketing and other commercialization and pre-commercialization efforts and we may seek to sell additional equity or debt securities.
-Our ability to sell debt securities or obtain additional debt financing is restricted pursuant to the Credit Agreement.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, to the extent permitted under the Credit Agreement, the ownership interests of our existing shareholders will be diluted, and the terms of these new securities may include liquidation or other preferences that adversely affect the rights of our existing shareholders.
-If we raise additional funds through collaborations, strategic alliances, or licensing arrangements with third parties, certain of which are restricted under the Credit Agreement, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, or proposed products, if permitted under the Credit Agreement.
+We believe that our existing cash and availability under the Facility will allow us to fund our operating plan through at least the next 12 months from the date of this Annual Report.
+However, if the commercialization of IMVEXXY, BIJUVA, or ANNOVERA is delayed, our existing cash and availability under the Facility, if we are able to access such funds, may be insufficient to satisfy our liquidity requirements until we are able to commercialize IMVEXXY, BIJUVA and ANNOVERA and we may not be able to access funds under the Facility.
+If our available cash is insufficient to satisfy our liquidity requirements, we may curtail our sales, marketing and other commercialization efforts and we may seek to sell additional equity or debt securities.
+Our ability to sell equity securities will be limited by the authorized shares that we have available to issue.
+Our ability to sell debt securities or obtain additional debt financing is restricted pursuant to the Financing Agreement.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, to the extent permitted under the Financing Agreement, the ownership interests of our existing stockholders will be diluted, and the terms of these new securities may include liquidation or other preferences that adversely affect the rights of our existing stockholders.
+If we raise additional funds through collaborations, strategic alliances, or licensing arrangements with third parties, certain of which are restricted under the Financing Agreement, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, or proposed products, if permitted under the Financing Agreement.
 Additionally, we may have to grant licenses on terms that may not be favorable to us.